Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

-Following twice daily application of Olux-E Foam for 1 week to 32 adult patients with mild to moderate plaque-type psoriasis, mean peak plasma concentrations (±SD) of 59 ± 36 pg/mL of clobetasol were observed at around 5 hours post dose on Day 8.
+Following twice-daily application of Olux-E Foam for one week to 32 adult subjects with mild to moderate plaque-type psoriasis, mean peak plasma concentrations (±SD) of 59 ± 36 pg/mL of clobetasol were observed at around 5 hours post dose on Day 8.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of Olux-E Foam or clobetasol propionate.